BuildOnViction/docs/docs/developers/game_on_tomochain_part1.md

 ### The Block Explorer

-To check the balance of a wallet address, you can use TomoScan.
+To check the balance of a wallet address, you can search the address on TomoScan.

 **Testnet**: https://scan.testnet.tomochain.com/